Ved-vampir/ceph_perf_counters/README.md

 ###get_perfs.py

-Program, which provides table output for optional counters.
+Program, which provides table or json output for optional counters.
 Counters can be specified in json file, in command line arguments or all will be used by default.

 Usage: